scrabbletank/farhome-rules/rulesdoc.md

 You target a 4x4 area centered on a point in range, bestowing a potent hex to all creatures in the area.
 Make a spellcasting roll against the creatures willpower save.
 On success each creature gains hex for 1 hour, or hex 2 on a critical.

-Increase the area by 1 for every level above 4th.
+Increase the area by 1 for every level cast above 4th.

 ___
 #### Paralytic Cloud